 Momentum Children’s Charity supports children with cancer and life-challenging conditions.
 Their Family Support Workers offer tailored practical and emotional help to the entire family, through our unique support programme at home and in hospital, which includes therapy services, counselling, holidays and experiences.
 They also improve the environment for children treated in local hospitals, with our children’s ward refurbishments.
 At any one time they support around 200 families whose children are in active treatment and a further 75 bereaved families, across South West London, Surrey and West Sussex.
 They believe no family should have to cope alone and are there at every step.

 The Generations Foundation funding has enabled Momentum Children’s Charity to transform wards and treatment rooms at Kingston Hospital into calm, happy places to make treatment and procedures less frightening.
 Feedback from children and parents has been very positive.
 Generations has seen first-hand the benefits our funding has enabled and have been impressed with what has been achieved.
-Most recently, funding has allowed the charity to refurbish a garden at Kingston Hospital which benefits the children and their families being treated on the oncology wards, and are funding towards a major project in Sunshine and Dolphin Ward at Kingston Hospital which is due to be completed in early 2020.
+Funding has allowed the charity to refurbish a garden at Kingston Hospital which benefits the children and their families being treated on the oncology wards, and are funding towards a major project in Sunshine and Dolphin Ward at Kingston Hospital which was completed in 2022.

 stem4 is a charity that promotes positive mental health in teenagers and those who support them including their families and carers, education professionals, as well as school nurses and GPs through the provision of mental health education, resilience strategies and early intervention.